Essay Prize in Informal Logic/Critical Thinking/Argumentation Theory

 - There are no restrictions on authorship.
 Authors need not be members of AILACT.

 - Entries will be assessed on the basis of their argument, scholarship, style, and importance to the field.
+There is a limit of one entry per author.

 - To submit a paper, attach a PDF (preferred) or MS Word or RTF document to an email with AILACT ESSAY ENTRY on the “subject” line and send it to Derek Allen (firstname.lastname@example.org) with a covering note giving your name and a mailing address.
 Please send the paper ready for blind-reviewing (the author not identified on the paper or file containing the paper or in the description of the document’s properties that is part of the file, and self-identifying references removed from the text, notes and references).
 Each page after the first should be numbered.

 - The deadline for receipt of submissions is September 1, 2018.
 The winner will be announced by December 15, 2018.
-AILACT will publicize the name of the winner on its web site and at AILACT sessions held at APA divisional meetings in 2018 and 2019.
+AILACT will publicize the name of the winner on its web site and at AILACT sessions held at APA divisional meetings in 2019.

 *The prize-winning paper, and any “honourable mention” paper, will be eligible for consideration for publication in Informal Logic if it has not already been published or accepted or committed for publication elsewhere and is not under consideration for publication elsewhere, and if the author consents to its consideration for publication in Informal Logic.
 The editors of Informal Logic will arrange for blind review of the paper if these conditions are met.
 The author will be expected to revise the paper in light of the reviewers’ suggestions, or to justify not doing so.